Here's Tigger's story in more detail, followed by three other stories of non-surgical

 go.
 He'd stop and sit down when he decided he'd gone far enough.
 I'd sit down with him.
 We'd rest a

 while, then head back home.
 The trip home would be broken by more rests.
-These walks got longer and longer which was
+These walks got longer over time.

 I discovered what a great exercise swimming was for promoting

 recovery, and that became the biggest part of his daily exercise.